dyslexic

 The Taylorcade is an arcade cabinet and machine that showcases video games made by Taylor University students.

 The Taylorcade was built by Dr. Jon Denning during Fall 2023.
 The original design was Arcade Cabinet MKII (plans) by I Like to Make Stuff, but Dr. Denning corrected a few bugs and made a few modifications to make the cabinet work better in public spaces.
 Controller and coin door components were purchased from X-Arcade.
-LaunchBox was customized by Jared Sennese.
+The original game switcher was LaunchBox, set up by Jared Sennese, but now the game switcher is BetterBox, a custom Godot+Python system written by Linus Denning.

 The cabinet features: